-Each named executive officer is a member of MasTec's executive team and must demonstrate exceptional personal performance to remain so.
-This team-based approach requires that MasTec consider the relative compensation levels among all executive team members to ensure that our compensation programs are applied consistently and equitably.
-To that end, each named executive officer must contribute as a member of the executive team to MasTec's overall success rather than focus solely on specific objectives within the officer's area of responsibility.
+Each NEO is a member of MasTec's executive team.
+To that end, each NEO is expected to contribute to MasTec's overall success rather than focus solely on specific objectives within his or her area of responsibility.
+Given this team-based approach, MasTec considers relative compensation levels among all executive team members to ensure that our compensation programs are applied consistently and equitably.
 Executive officers who underperform are either removed from the executive team with their compensation adjusted accordingly or dismissed.